lidawei1975/deep/README.md

 Install Ceres-solver: Begin by installing Ceres-solver, a nonlinear optimization library.
 Follow the installation guide available at http://ceres-solver.org/installation.html.
 Note that Ceres-solver has its own dependencies, so make sure to install them as well according to the Ceres-solver guide.

+Without Ceres-solver, an alternative fitter will be built instead, which is about 2-3 times slower.

 Download the source code: Download the Deep-picker source code and unzip it into a folder on your Linux system, such as /home/user-name/deep-picker.

 Create a build directory: Open a terminal and create a build directory by executing the following command: mkdir /home/user-name/build-deep-picker